rogiervd/flipsta/README.md

 Development of this library was funded by

 -   EPSRC Project EP/I006583/1 (Generative Kernels and Score Spaces for Classification of Speech) within the Global Uncertainties Programme;
--   a Google Research Award.
+-   a Google Research Award;
+-   the ALTA Institute at the University of Cambridge.